 This post was originally published on February 2 2016 on solomomtakesflight.com and was republished with permission.

 It’s been a month since we left Kenya.
-Although we were only there 10 days, I miss Africa every single day.
-I sat down to write this piece not only to share with you what my kids learned in Kenya but to keep it as a reminder to myself of how beneficial travel can be for children.
+Although we were only there 10 days, I miss it every single day.
+I sat down to write this piece not only to share with you what my kids learned but to keep it as a reminder to myself of how beneficial travel can be for children.

 We travelled through Kenya with Intrepid Travel on their Kenya Family Safari.
-When I booked the trip, I wanted to do all the quintessential Africa things like see the Big Five and explore the Maasai Mara, but I also wanted to show my kids how other children were living.
+When I booked the trip, I wanted to do all the quintessential safari things like see the Big Five and explore the Maasai Mara, but I also wanted to show my kids how other children were living.
 I was tired of them constantly asking for more things and not really realizing the value of money.
-I was also tired of rambling on about kids in Africa not having food when they wouldn’t eat the meals I was serving.

-In all honesty, I had no idea if or how this trip would impact my kids once we returned home but I had dreamt of Africa since I was child and I figured now was as good a time as any to go.
+In all honesty, I had no idea if or how this trip would impact my kids once we returned home but I had dreamt of visiting this continent since I was child and I figured now was as good a time as any to go.
 I just hoped they were old enough to benefit from the trip.

 The tours we looked at mainly required children to be at least 5 but as we read the reviews and spoke to people who had visited some of the same locations in Kenya, most said we should wait until Charlie was at least 8.
 I chose not to wait.
 I figured if something was to happen we were together and trusted that my kids were ready for this kind of adventure.